LuckyJimJD/Residency/_pages/schedule.md

  9        | 5 March     | Journal 6; 2nd Group Meeting
  10       | 8-12 March  | Supervisor's Final Evaluation; Self-Evaluation; Certificate of Completion

+- All required forms are available on TWEN
 - The individual conferences and group meetings will be on Zoom.
-- You will schedule your individual conferences using the link provided in the weekly schedule below.
+	- You will schedule your individual conferences using the link provided in the weekly schedule.
 	- I will schedule the group meetings during the weeks indicated, based on everyone's availability.
+- My conferences with your site supervisors will be by telephone.
+	- You will consult with your site supervisor regarding their availability and schedule the conference for them using the link provided in the weekly schedule.

 ## Orientation (January 4)